-The first Liberal Democratic President since Bill Clinton or even Jack Kennedy.
-But JFK at least as far as I’m concern is the God of modern liberalism in its realest form.
+The first Progressive or Liberal President since Bill Clinton or even Jack Kennedy.
+But JFK at least as far as I’m concern is the God of modern liberalism in it's realest form.
 So saying you are not as good as a Liberal as Jack Kennedy, would be like saying you are not as good as a quarterback as Joe Montana.
 Anything close to that, is more than acceptable.
 I’ve been with the President for the most part on economic and foreign policy.
-But I’ve been disappointed with him on national security, especially with the Patriot Act and Indefinite Detention.
+But I’ve been disappointed with him on national security, especially with the Patriot Act and indefinite detention.

 President Obama hasn’t eliminated big government when it comes to civil liberties.
 He’s grown it like plants use water to grow to the point that he makes Dick Cheney look like small government Libertarian when it comes to civil liberties.
 Dick Cheney is actually a secret admirer of Barack Obama in this area and writes him love letters about it.
 Which scares the hell out of Barack and Michelle, but not to the point he changes his policies about security, privacy and liberty.